Request for Comments:

 In NTP Version 3, the reference identifier was often used to walk-back the synchronization subnet to the root (primary server) for

-in the protocol design was to provide a way to detect and avoid loops.
-A peer could determine that a loop was possible by comparing
+intent in the protocol design was to provide a way to detect and avoid loops.
+A peer could determine that a loop was possible by

-the contents of this field with the IPv4 destination address in the same packet.
-A NTP Version 4 server can accomplish the same thing
+comparing the contents of this field with the IPv4 destination address in the same packet.
+A NTP Version 4 server can accomplish the

-by comparing the contents of this field with the low order 32 bits of the originate timestamp in the same packet.
-There is a small
+same thing by comparing the contents of this field with the low order 32 bits of the originate timestamp in the same packet.
+There is

-possibility of false alarm in this scheme, but the false alarm rate can be minimized by randomizing the low order unused bits of the
+a small possibility of false alarm in this scheme, but the false alarm rate can be minimized by randomizing the low order unused bits

 3. NTP Timestamp Format